Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices: Introduction

 \subsubsection{For time series of realized covariance matrices in finance}

-Realized covariance matrices are positive definite matrices computed as averages of outer products of intraday asset returns.
-These matrices quantify the joint variability of asset returns and inherently possess an additive structure that is consistent with the properties of the Euclidean metric.
+In nondegenerate settings, realized covariance matrices are positive definite matrices computed from finite sums of outer products of intraday asset returns.
+These matrices quantify the joint variability of asset returns and naturally retain the additive structure of the underlying covariation process.
+This makes the Euclidean metric particularly appealing: additions, averages and local perturbations are interpreted directly in the ambient vector space of symmetric matrices.
 Additionally, the cone $\mathcal{S}_{++}^d$ is convex, ensuring that positive definiteness is preserved when averaging.

-The suitability of the Euclidean metric becomes particularly apparent when considering time series of realized covariance matrices under strong mixing conditions, which form the content of the application presented in Section~\ref{sec:application}.
-Indeed, strongly mixing sequences of vectorized realized covariance matrices are asymptotically normal under mild moment conditions \citep{MR1262892}.
-As argued in the DTI setting, this behavior corresponds with the additive structure emphasized by the Euclidean metric \citep{doi:10.1016/j.neuroimage.2009.10.071,doi:10.1007/978-3-642-27343-8_17}, providing both theoretical justification and practical utility for choosing the Euclidean metric in volatility modeling.